-Although students do not register for courses until they arrive in Latin America, there is limited course information available on each university's website.
+Although students do not register for courses until they arrive in Chile, there is limited course information available on each university's website.
 Students should use these listings as guides to the types of courses that will be available to them and as a basis for discussion with their academic advisors.

 Click here for a list of available disciplines by university in Chile.